petertalling/IT-Security/README.md

 # IT-Security
-Group project for IT-security course at Nackademin and security updates(OWASP10)
+Group project by Peter, Robin, Mark and Lemonia for IT-security course at Nackademin and security updates(OWASP10)